KauzClay/docs-tap/supply-chain/platform-engineering/how-to/component-authoring/about.hbs.md

 # Component Authoring How Tos

-This section contains how to guides for platform engineers about authoring Components.
+This section has how-to topics, aimed at platform engineers, that tell you how to author Components.

 {{> 'partials/supply-chain/beta-banner' }}